The Hindu, The Muslim and

 The error of the three men was the same in each case.
 They all thought they could find acceptance before a holy and perfect God through their religious devotion.
 But God requires far more than religious devotion.

 In another passage we learn that no person is able to attain the standard of righteousness required.
 The Bible says, “for all have sinned and fall short of the glory of God.”
-(Rom.
-3:23), i.e. no person is able to keep the law perfectly in thought and action.
-You might very well ask, “If the standard of God is so high, how can a sinner be saved!?”.
-This article will endeavour to answer that question and related questions.
+(Romans 3:23), i.e. no person is able to keep the law perfectly in thought and action.
+You might very well ask, “If the standard of God is so high, how can a sinner be saved?”.
+This article will look at that question and related questions.

 A Substitute Used in Old Testament Times